Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

 If a complainant does not wish to make a Formal Complaint, the Director of Nondiscrimination and Title IX may determine a Formal Complaint is necessary.
 Barnard will inform the complainant of this decision in writing, and the complainant need not participate in the process further but will receive all notices issued under this Policy and Process.

 Nothing in the Title IX Grievance Policy or Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking prevents a complainant from seeking the assistance of state or local law enforcement alongside the appropriate on-campus process.

 A complainant who files a Formal Complaint may elect, at any time, to address the matter through Barnard’s Informal Resolution Process.
 All Parties to a Formal Complaint must agree to enter the Informal Resolution Process through an informed written consent.
 Information about this Process is available here.

 Barnard may consolidate Formal Complaints alleging covered sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of covered sexual harassment arise out of the same facts or circumstances.

-The Title IX Coordinator will determine if the instant Title IX Grievance Process should apply to a Formal Complaint.
-The Process will apply when all of the following elements are met, in the reasonable determination of the Title IX Coordinator:
+The Director of Nondiscrimination and Title IX will determine if the instant Title IX Grievance Process should apply to a Formal Complaint.
+The Process will apply when all of the following elements are met, in the reasonable determination of the Director of Nondiscrimination and Title IX: